-How to Scale: 7 Proven Tips to Grow Your Service Business
+How to Scale: 7 Proven Tips to Scale Your Small Business

 September 25, 2023

-Have you ever looked at the profit margin in your small business, been satisfied, but found yourself asking, “How do I grow this without risking my margin?”
-If so, this article is for you.
-We’re going to break down seven proven processes we’ve seen work for growing service-based businesses.
+Have you ever looked at the growth you’re experiencing in your small or medium sized business and been satisfied, but still found yourself asking the question, “How do I grow this without risking my margin?”
+If so, this article was written for you.

 1. Standardize Processes and Documentation

-Implementing SOPs can be difficult at first, especially as you’re growing your business from 1 or 2 key employees to 3-5+.
+Implementing SOPs can be difficult at first.
+That is, especially as you are growing your business from 1 or 2 key employees to 3-5+.
 You may have experienced this yourself, as it seems there is a diminishing rate of return for taking the time to create SOPs when your team is smaller than 3 core people.
-It’s difficult to measure the impact of standardizing processes when so many things are new to you and new to this stage of the business.
+It is difficult to measure the impact of standardizing processes when so many things are new to you and new to this stage of the business.

-However, documenting operating processes to create a knowledge bank that can be given to new hires can prove its value by decreasing the amount of time you have to take when onboarding new talent.
-It also helps with management tasks, as you and your hire have a baseline to work from and reference.
+I suggest that you always document operating processes to create a knowledge bank that can be given to each new hire.
+This practice will prove its value by decreasing the amount of time you have to take when onboarding new talent.
+It also helps with management tasks, as you and your hire have a baseline to work from and to continually reference as needed.

-The rule of thumb that we’ve found to follow relies on a simple question to determine whether you should standardize or wait.
-That question is, “will I need to do this again in the next 30 days and will my life/work/business be more complex then than it is now?”
-If the answer is yes, create the SOP.
-Otherwise, you’re probably better off using your time to focus on revenue creation and growth opportunities.
+The guideline our team has found reliable is to ask yourself a couple simple questions, which determine whether you should standardize now or wait.
+Those questions are, “Will I need to do this again in the next 30 days?
+Will my life/work/business be more complex then than it is now?”
+If the answers are yes, create the SOP.
+Otherwise, you are probably better off using your time to focus on revenue creation and growth opportunities instead.

 Some of our favorite tools for creating an SOP Bank are highlighted below: